Prison Ministry Project

 From its beginning, the Prison Ministry Project has held Christian Worship and Communion services in Wisconsin prisons, most recently at Fox Lake Correctional Institution.

 Odyssey Beyond Bars

 Many people have asked how they can get involved in the Prison Ministry Project.
-There are several opportunities inside correctional institutions, but there are many ways to get involved if you prefer to work in the larger community.
-Background checks are required if you are volunteering in the prisons.
+There are several opportunities inside correctional institutions, but there are many other ways to get involved in the larger community too.
+Background checks are required for anyone volunteering inside the prisons.

-Contact Jerry Hancock, Prison Ministry Project Director, for details.
+Contact Rev. Jerry Hancock, Prison Ministry Project Director, for details.